MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/about-job-queues.md

 |312|Purchases & Payables Setup|
 |313|Inventory Setup|

- In addition to setup data tables, [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] also has data tables that specify core information about the company and its business processes.
+ In addition to setup data tables, ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> also has data tables that specify core information about the company and its business processes.
 The following table provides some examples.

 ###